UNINETTSigma2/documentation/code_development/olivia_pytorch.md

 For multi-node jobs, a few key considerations are important:

-1. Communication Interface:
+1. __Communication Interface__:

     You need to specify the communication interface to enable proper communication between nodes.

-2. Master Node:
+2. __Master Node__:

     The master node must be designated to handle coordination and communication across nodes.

 We use srun to launch the job across multiple nodes, allowing torchrun to efficiently manage and coordinate the training process.